-In the role of high priest, Satan would have been allowed intimate access to God.
+As high priest, Satan would have been allowed intimate access to God.
 Accordingly, the Bible reveals that he had the lofty privilege of enjoying the presence of God in both “Eden, the garden of God” and on the “holy mountain of God” (Ezekiel 28:13, 14).
-They were specific locations in the kingdom of God where Satan was permitted access to the presence of God.
+They were specific locations in the kingdom of God where Satan was permitted privileged access to the presence of God.

 Coveting the glory of the King, Satan devised a scheme by which he would challenge Him for His throne.
 He was convinced that it would reveal God as vulnerable and weak and, thus, susceptible to deposition.

 Satan’s scheme was founded on the presumption that the attributes of the nature of God cannot be expressed concurrently in an unbiased manner.
 Specifically, he questioned whether or not God could demonstrate love and mercy concurrently with justice.